-European banks are placing strategic bets in areas ranging from wealth management, lending, payments, regulatory technology, software, and blockchain.
+European banks are placing strategic bets across wealth management, lending, payments, regulatory technology, software, and blockchain.

-Europe is also home to major banks which continue to be active investors in fintech startups globally.
-Spain-based Banco Santander (and its venture arm Santander InnoVentures) took the top spot as the most active major European bank investing in fintech over the last 5-quarters.
-Major Europe-based banks have also participated in marque investments to unicorn fintech companies including Prosper Marketplace, Kabbage, and Symphony Communication Services Holdings.
+Spain-based Banco Santander (and its venture arm Santander InnoVentures) continues to lead as the most active Europe-based banks participating in fintech investments.
+In the last 5-quarters, Banco Santander added 8 new fintech investments to the bank’s portfolio, the most of any other major European bank.
+Major European-based banks have also participated in investments to unicorn fintech companies including Prosper Marketplace, Kabbage, and Symphony Communication Services Holdings.

-We used the CB Insights database to analyze the private market fintech investment activity of the top European banks, by assets under management, from 2012-2017 year-to-date (as of 6/12/17).
+We used the CB Insights database to analyze the private market fintech investment activity of the top European banks, by assets under management, from 2012 to Q2’18 (as of 4/11/18).
 Banks’ venture arms are included in the analysis.

 Note: France-based BPCE, Credit Mutuel Group, and UK-based Lloyds Banking Group have not made any equity investments to fintech startups during this period and are not pictured below.

 - Ranked by the number of unique portfolio companies, the cohort’s most active investors are Banco Santander, Credit Suisse, and UBS — in that order.

 - Banco Santander leads, with the most number of unique investments to fintech startups primarily through its venture arm Santander InnoVentures.
 The firm has made 23 equity investments to 19 unique fintech startups.
 The largest investment it participated in was a $135M Series E investment in Q3’15 to small business lender Kabbage, which also included participation from ING, among other investors.